 The intent of trapping is to safely contain an animal so that it can be safely transported somewhere else.
 It should be used as a last resort and not in any way to make the animal suffer.
 Trapped animals that are not cared for is considered animal cruelty and a crime.
-It is your responsibility to ensure that the animal is trapped and maintained in a humane manner until it can be picked up by Animal Services.
-Please expect delays in Animal Services’ response times due to the high volume of emergency calls that take priority over trapped animals on private property.
+It is your responsibility to ensure that the animal is trapped and maintained in a humane manner until you can drop off at Animal Care Services.

 In April 2014, a question arose about the legality of residents transporting opossums, considered nuisance fur-bearing mammals, to Animal Care Services for relocation, and whether the practice complied with Texas Parks and Wildlife (TP&W) guidelines.
 The City received authorization to continue the current City practice from TP&W.

 A private trap owner is welcome to bring a trapped animal to Animal Care Services during normal business hours.
 There is no fee to drop off a trapped animal.
 Traps may be purchased at most hardware stores or feed stores.
 Animal Care Services will accept any trapped animal captured within the city limits at our facility located at 2626 Holly Rd, between 1 p.m. and 5 p.m.
 Monday through Saturday.
 We do not take traps on weekends.